SelimCaliskan/Dancing-Epicycles/README.md

 in the Release folder.)

-Enjoy the bilateral randomness of my pendulum, or give it something to draw!
+Enjoy the bilateral randomness of my pendulum, or give it something to draw with your mouse!